Home Chef Privacy Notice

 We may collect the personal information and sensitive personal information categories listed in the tables below.
 The tables also list, for each category, use purposes, and whether we currently sell the information or share it with third parties for cross-context behavioral advertising.

-To opt-out of personal information sales or sharing, visit our .
+To opt-out of personal information sales or sharing, visit our privacy preference center.
 More information about our data practices can be found in our full Privacy Notice.

 Personal information category Purposes Sell and share